 - immunotherapy, a type of therapy that uses the body’s immune system to treat the cancer

 - targeted drug therapies that treat receptors on tumors

 Both seborrheic keratosis and melanoma can appear in many forms.
 People concerned about skin growths should not try to self-diagnose their condition and should not assume that a new skin growth is benign.

-People should see a doctor if they develop any new skin growths, particularly if the growth changes over time or there is a family history of skin cancer.
+People should contact a doctor if they develop any new skin growths, particularly if the growth changes over time or there is a family history of skin cancer.

 People with seborrheic keratosis should get regular skin checks.
 This reduces the likelihood of mistaking melanoma for just another seborrheic keratosis growth.
-Seeing the doctor annually for a skin and mole check should help reduce the risk of having advanced cancer.
+Speaking with a doctor annually for a skin and mole check should help reduce the risk of having advanced cancer.

 Seborrheic keratosis is a skin condition that causes discolored skin growths similar to moles.
 These growths may appear similar to melanomas but are noncancerous.

 Seborrheic keratoses are not a risk factor for skin cancer, nor do they cause skin cancer.
 People may wish to remove seborrheic keratoses for aesthetic reasons, but the growths themselves are harmless.